KShervington/open-code-gen/README.md

 - The extension requires Ollama to be running locally
 - Large code completions may take some time to generate depending on your hardware
-- The extension currently uses a fixed number of lines for context (6 lines)
+- The extension currently uses a fixed number of lines for context (50 lines before and after selection)

 ## Future Improvements